rekalogika/rekalogika-docs/docs/file-bundle/17-file-location/01-file-location.md

 ```

 * A: Prefix, defaults to 'entity'.
-* B: SHA-1 hash of the entity's fully-qualified class name.
+* B: The class signature, by default it is the SHA-1 hash of the entity's
+  fully-qualified class name.
 * C: Property name.
 * D: Hashed directories of the entity's ID.
 The ID is hashed using SHA-1, then
   split by 2 characters each.
 Then, the first four of them are taken to form